KPI Example

-What is the Weighted Pipeline Value?
+What is Weighted Pipeline Value?

 The Weighted Pipeline Value is a measure of sales forecasting, found by determining the likelihood of closing the deals you have at the moment.
 Because assessing the chances of closing a deal can be difficult, this KPI helps evaluate appropriate risk levels for your company’s pipeline.